kslong/kred/README.md

 commands from inside the notebook or from the command line.

+* SwarpEval.py - This routine creates a set of evaluation figures for the Swarped images.
+The scaling is intended to highlight flaws.
+The images for a field are stored in the directory DECam\_SWARP/field/eval where field is the field name, e.g. LMC\_c42

-As is the case for the rest of the scripts in this sequence, the notebook and the command line execution should be run from whatevery one is using as the toplevel directory for the data reduction.
+**All of the scripts in this sequence should be run from the toplevel directory for the data reduction.**

 The various scripts abave allow one to produce swarped imaged for each tile, but they do not include any attempt to match backgrounds between images.

-Work on this is still underway, but some preperatory scripts exist (as of 230529).
+Work on this is still underway, but some preperatory scripts exist (as of 230618).

 * FindOverlaps.py uses information, namely the RAs and DECs of the corners of the indiviual CCDs, contained in the headers of the images to